-CLED Ghana is committed to providing special education and related services to enhance quality of life for young people with learning differences and special needs through assessment and intervention, educators training, school support services, awareness and advocacy.
+CLED Ghana is committed to providing special education and related services to enhance the quality of life for young people with learning differences and special needs through assessment and intervention, educators training, school support services, awareness and advocacy.

 We work with young people with learning differences, special needs, their families, teachers and those who work with them.